Tuplanolla/bmm/README.md

 Bonds are based on distance search or protein databank properties.
 It is impossible to manually bond particles in either program.
+This could be worked around by exporting phantom particles that reside inside real particles and visualizing the bonds as displacements of said phantom particles.
+However real and phantom particles would be indistinguishable and bloat the data file.

 ### Program Options